jinnotgin/atlassian-firebase-auth-bridge/README.md

 `roles/secretmanager.secretAccessor` is only needed if secrets are mounted from Secret Manager.

-Firestore means the service no longer needs to rely on process memory for login codes.
-This makes the bridge safe across:
+Because login codes are stored in Firestore, the service does not rely on process memory for login handoff state.
+This makes the bridge suitable for:

 ```text
 Cloud Run restarts